0x3UH4224D/Glittery/Wiki/manual.md

 ```

 ### info.toml File
-This file is similar `website.toml` file, but it's for the layout not the website, it only have two tables, `[config]`
+This file is similar to `website.toml` file, but it's for the layout not the website, it only have two tables, `[config]`
 and `[extra]`.

 The `[config]` table is meant to contain the configuration for the layout, here is all key/value pairs that can be used